cakephp/docs/en/appendices/4-1-migration-guide.rst

   only dumped once and have reference ids to the full value.
 This greatly simplifies output for cyclic structures.
 * ``Debugger::addEditor()`` and ``Debugger::setEditor()`` have been added.
 These
-  methods let you add additional editor formats, and set your preferred editor respectively.
+  methods let you add additional editor formats and set your preferred editor respectively.
 * The ``Debugger.editor`` configure value has been added.
 This value is used as the preferred editor link format.